Franklin County, AL Marriage License Information

-If you plan to get married in Franklin County, NC, or elsewhere within North Carolina, you must complete a marriage license application.
+If you plan to get married in Franklin County, AL, or elsewhere within Alabama, you must complete a marriage license application.
 You can get your marriage license in Franklin County or any other county throughout the state.
-Locations that distribute marriage licenses are typically located in the Register of Deeds office.
-Marriage licenses issued from Franklin County can be used throughout the state of North Carolina.
+Locations that distribute marriage licenses are typically located in the Probate Court.
+Marriage licenses issued from Franklin County can be used throughout the state of Alabama.

-Where Can I Get a Marriage License in Franklin County, North Carolina?
+Where Can I Get a Marriage License in Franklin County, Alabama?

 Address and Phone Number:

 Russellville, AL 35653

 Cost of Marriage License